torisetxd/glorioustunnel/readme.md

 ### Todo

 **server & client**
-- Hook into `hypertunnel-tcp-relay` events for better cleanup, error reporting and to show established connections
+- Hook into `glorioustunnel-tcp-relay` events for better cleanup, error reporting and to show established connections
 - Support environment variables next to cli params

 **client**